DuncanT98/SENG-513-Project/README.md

 Github Reposiotry link: https://github.com/DuncanT98/SENG-513-Project

 Instructions to run:
+- Note: credentials file needs to be in the same folder as server.js
 - Run 'npm install' to install all dependencies on terminal/command prompt
 - Run "npm run dev" to run server
 - Open browser to url: "localhost:3000" to start